iamBelugaa/pubsub/README.md

 ## Best Practices

-- Create a new PubSub instance for each logical separation of concerns
+- Create a new PubSub instance for each logical separation of concerns.
-- Always check for errors when subscribing or publishing
+- Always check for errors when subscribing or publishing.
-- Use `defer` to ensure proper closure of the PubSub system
+- Use `defer` to ensure proper closure of the PubSub system.
-- Implement proper context handling for HTTP-based implementations
+- Implement proper context handling for HTTP-based implementations.
-- Consider using channel buffering for high-throughput scenarios
+- Consider using channel buffering for high-throughput scenarios.
-- Use a termination signal (like a `done` channel) to cleanly shut down goroutines
+- Use a termination signal (like a `done` channel) to cleanly shut down goroutines.
+- Choose appropriate generic types based on your use case:
+  - Use specific types like `string` or custom structs for type safety.
+  - Use `interface{}` or `any` when flexibility is needed.

 ## Thread Safety